 Scree: Small loose rocks.
 Difficult to ascend, like climbing a slope of loose sand, scree slopes are often used for descents, a practice discouraged by Trads.

 Self-belay: The essential technique for traveling on snow and ice.
 One or more ice axes are secured as anchors before the feet move.
 When both feet are in secure positions, then the ax or axes move to new positions.
 In this way secure, slow, progress is made.
 A solo climber will often use a wrist strap to the ax to avoid dropping the ax by accident.
 When traveling in a rope team, a sling connects the ax to the harness because holding a fallen rope team with only one's arm is untenable.
 The general rule is to stay in self-belay when another member of the rope team falls and resort to self-arrest only when falling yourself.
 As with self-arrest, self-belay does not work in many conditions.
+Climbing on snow requires ongoing tests of the snow conditions and assessment of the climb plan.
 Test to see if a planted ax handle or pick will hold a fall.
 Consider if softer snow later in the day will hold for the descent, or if hard crust late in the evening will allow planting an ax.
 Adjust the climb plan accordingly.
 Self-belay also refers to using an ascender or carabiners to attach oneself to a fixed line.

-Sew Up: To place protection close together along a route in excess compared to the common practice for that route.
-Sewing a route on good rock or snow adds to safety by reducing the potential fall distance and the potential fall force reaching an anchor.
-In poor rock or soft snow the safer technique is to use the same amount or more protection to create fewer anchor points, but to make each anchor point an anchor system.
+Sew up: To place protection close together along a route in excess compared to the common practice for the route.
+Sewing up good rock and hard snow routes adds to safety by reducing the potential fall distance and fall force reaching an anchor.
+In poor rock and soft snow, the safer technique is to use the same amount or more protection to create fewer anchor points, but to make each anchor point an anchor system.

 Spindrift: Loose, powdery snow incapable of holding protection.